josepedromonteiro/pokemon-challenge/README.md

 - Improve offline support (store number of available Pokémon in local storage)
 - Improve offline image support (SVG fallback or SW caching)
 - Externalize component properties for better testing
+- A LOT of TODOs to solve :/